CAE Reading and Use of English Practice Test 11

 Part 3

-Crops (n) — The harvest of various cultures such has grain or rice.
+Crops (n) — The harvest of various cultures, such as grain or rice.
 Crops can be difficult to care for in suboptimal weather conditions.

 Soil (n) — The ground surface, usually in relation to various plants grown in it.
-The soil in our country requires mineral fertilizer to produce good harvest.
+The soil in our country requires mineral fertilizer to yield a good harvest.

 Underway (adv) — in progress, happening now.
 The construction of the new school is currently underway.